soulflyer/photo-management/README.md

 This is used to rate, tag and search photos.
 Available [here](https://github.com/soulflyer/hinh-anh).

+## keywords
+Superseded by hinh-anh, but still working.
+Keywords is a seesaw app that can be used to explore keywords and open the associated pics.
+Available [here](https://github.com/soulflyer/find-pics)

+## image-lib

+This is the heart of image-search and hinh-anh, but provided as a library for use in other situations.

+## database access tools
+### save-meta
+This reads the metadata from an image or a directory of images and stores it in the database.
+It can be called from the command line or from a script.
+This is available [here](https://github.com/soulflyer/metadata-mongo).

+It is called by the script that creates watermarked versions of the photos, but could also be run as part of the export from whatever processing program is used.

+### check-images
+Checks the contents of one of the picture directories against the database and reports on any missing images, possible due to forgetting to export them.
+Available [here](https://github.com/soulflyer/check-images)

-## image-search
+### image-search
 This can be called from the command line to perform simple searches.
 It can also be run in a clojure repl to do more complex searches.
 Either way can give a count of results found, open them in your default viewer, or write a list of the results to a file for further processing.
 This is available [here](https://github.com/soulflyer/image-search).

-## image-lib

-This is the heart of image-search and hinh-anh, but provided as a library for use in other situations.
+### find-keywords
+Returns a list of all the keywords that are children of a given keyword.
+Available [here](https://github.com/soulflyer/find-keywords)

+### find-projects
+Returns a list of all projects currently in the db.
+Available [here](https://github.com/soulflyer/find-projects)